grafana/plugin-tools/docusaurus/docs/tutorials/build-a-data-source-backend-plugin.md

 1. Restart your Grafana instance.
 1. Open Grafana in your web browser.
 1. Verify that alerting is now supported by navigating to your created data source.
-You should an "Alerting supported" message in the Settings view.
+You should see an "Alerting supported" message in the Settings view.

 ### Create an alert